 WKInterface and use its methods to configure the elements of your storyboard scene and to respond to interactions with those elements.

 Your interface controller code runs locally on the user’s Apple Watch but is separate from the interface that it manages.
 When you change the value of an interface object in your code, the system forwards the needed information to your Watch app, which makes the corresponding changes onscreen.

 When the user interacts with your app content, the system launches your extension and creates the appropriate interface controller objects automatically.
-Apps use different interface controllers to manage their glance, notification, and app interfaces.
-WatchKit uses the information in your app’s main storyboard file to determine which interface controller to load.
-Glance and notification scenes are configured specially so that the system can identify them.
-For your app, WatchKit loads your app’s main interface controller initially, but you may change the initial initial interface controller at launch time.
+Apps use different interface controllers to manage their notification and app interfaces; WatchKit uses the information in your app’s main storyboard file to determine which interface controller to load.
+Notification scenes are configured specially so that the system can identify them.
+For your app, WatchKit loads your app’s main interface controller initially, but you may change the initial interface controller at launch time.

 When creating an interface controller, WatchKit instantiates the class and calls its

 awake(with method.
-Use those methods to initialize variables, load data, and configure the items in your storyboard scene.
 If WatchKit passes a valid object to the

-will method lets you know when your interface is active.
+will method lets you know when your interface is about to become active.
 Use the

 did method to let you know when your interface becomes visible.
 Similarly, WatchKit calls the

 did methods when your interface moves offscreen again.